temchik76/p5js-grid/README.md

 }
 ```

-in order to receive cell mouse event you need to call the corrsponding functions from your sketch:
+in order to receive cell mouse event you need to call the corresponding functions from your sketch:

 ```
 function cellClicked(col, row) {